seanslma/maki/DevOps/Kubernetes/k8s/KubeAdm.md

 sudo cp /etc/kubernetes/admin.conf config #copy new config sudo chown $(id -u):$(id -g) config       #aplly permissions to admin user and group
 ```

+### copy the config file to all worker nodes
+The updated `admin.conf` file should also be copied to `.kube/config` in all worker nodes with the right permissions being applied.

 ## do we need to do more to fix the issue?
 https://serverfault.com/questions/1065444/how-can-i-find-which-kubernetes-certificate-has-expired